Eye ScreeningIn Singapore

 • Avoid Alcohol – Drinking alcohol before the test can lead to blurred vision and dilated blood vessels in the eyes, potentially affecting the accuracy of certain tests.

-How Often Should You Go for an Eye Exam?
+How Often Should You Go for an Eye Examination?

 To help keep one’s eye health and vision in check, adults aged 18 to 60 are advised to undergo a full eye exam every two years.
 On the other hand, annual screenings are recommended for those who: